 1. High-Yield Savings Accounts

-The more common savings accounts as offered by traditional banks will pay you just a hair more than 0% interest.
-By choosing an online high-yield savings account, you can get much more than that.
+Traditional savings accounts will pay you just a hair more than 0% interest, but by choosing a high-yield savings account, you can get much more than that.

-On average, an online bank will pay you 10x – 15x more than the national average.
-Two of the best online banks for savings accounts are CIT Bank and UFB Direct.
-Their rates are typically the best, but do keep in mind that this is not fixed and can change over time.
+On average, the best online banks will pay you 10x – 15x more than the national average.
+Their HYSA rates are typically the best, but do keep in mind that this is not fixed and can change over time.

-Investing with CIT Bank and UFB Direct is easy as there are no minimum deposit or monthly fees.
 You can also access your money whenever you want to.
-Even though the return is not as high as with some of the other options, online savings accounts are a great choice for those who are looking for a safe short term investment with access to their cash.
+Even though the return is not as high as with some of the other options, online savings accounts are a great choice for those who are looking for a safe short-term investment with access to their cash.

 - FDIC insured making it a safe investment